 - In the video above, I made half a recipe.
 That's why I used just one egg.

-- You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Gently reheat them in the microwave for just a few seconds.
-You can also freeze these pancakes in freezer bags, separated with wax paper squares.
+You can also freeze the cooled pancakes in a single layer in freezer bags.
 Defrost them in the microwave.

 Nutrition per Serving